gpreddy172/MCP-Server-for-Documentation/README.md

 # Docs MCP Server

-This repository contains an implementation of a Model Context Protocol (MCP) server for educational purposes.
-This code demonstrates how to build a functional MCP server that can integrate with various LLM clients.
+This repository contains an implementation of a Model Context Protocol (MCP) server.

 This MCP server
 """